yutoml/prismatic/README.md

 ### Fixing bugs

-* Changes to the theme should affect functional aspects.
+* Changing of the theme affects functional aspects.
   * Unable to input max filesize when dark theme is selected
 * Useless Console area
 * Useless PostProsess area